There are a number of requirements that you should be aware of before advertising, contracting, and/or installing solar panels.

 - a copy of the Fair Trading publication Consumer building guide if the work is worth more than $5,000.

-- a certificate of home warranty insurance where the contract price is over $20,000 or, if the contract price is not known, the reasonable market cost of the labour and materials involved is over $20,000.
+- a certificate of cover under the Home Building Compensation Scheme when the contract price is over $20,000 including GST or, if the contract price is not known, the reasonable market cost of the labour and materials involved is over $20,000.

-The Home Building Act 1989 places limits on deposits that can be required under contracts.
-The provisions state that:
+The Home Building Act 1989 puts limits on deposits required under contracts.
+It states that:

-- if the contract price is $20,000 or less, the maximum amount of deposit a customer can be asked to pay is 10% of the contract price
+- if the contract price is $20,000 or less, the maximum amount of deposit a customer can be asked to pay is 10 percent of the contract price

-- if the contract price is more than $20,000 the maximum amount of deposit a customer can be asked to pay is 5% of the contract price.
+- if the contract price is more than $20,000 the maximum amount of deposit a customer can be asked to pay is 5 percent of the contract price.

-All residential building work must be done in a workman like manner and comply with the requirements of the relevant legislation, codes and standards.
-The statutory warranty provisions of the Home Building Act 1989 apply to the installation of solar panels and are in effect for 6 years for structural defects and 2 years for non-structural defects, commencing from the date when the work was completed.
+All residential building work must be done with due care and skill and comply with the requirements of the relevant legislation, codes and standards.
+The statutory warranty provisions of the Home Building Act 1989 apply to the installation of solar panels and are in effect for six years for major defects and two years for any other defects, starting from the date the work was completed.